yaakov-simon/documentation/docs/integration/categories/network/cato_sase.md

 ### Enable the EventsFeed API

-1. Log in to your Cato Management Application
+1. Log in to your Cato Management Application account.
-2. Click on the `Administration` section then click on `API & Integrations`
+2. Click on the `Resources` section then click on `Event Integrations`
     ![Administration](/assets/integration/cloud_and_saas/cato/administration.png){: style="max-width:100%"}
-3. Select the tab `Events Integration`
-4. Click on `Enable integration with Cato events`
+3. Click on `Enable integration with Cato events`
     ![Administration](/assets/integration/cloud_and_saas/cato/enable_eventsfeed.png){: style="max-width:100%"}

 ### Generate the API key

 To collect the events from the Cato Networks platform, an API key is required:

-1. Click on the `Administration` section then click on `API & Integrations`
+1. Click on the `Resources` section then click on `API Keys`
 2. Click on the button `New` to generate a new API key
 3. On the panel, give a name to the api key, select the `View` permission
     ![Administration](/assets/integration/cloud_and_saas/cato/panel.png){: style="max-width:100%"}
 4. Click on apply and copy the API key

-In addition to the API key, Cato `account ID` is also required for the Account configuration in Sekoia
+In addition to the API key, Cato `account ID` is also required for the Account configuration in Sekoia.
+Click `Account` and then click `Account Info` to show the `Account ID`.

-!!!
-Note
-     In the Cato Management Application, please note the four or five digits in the browser address.

 ### Create an intake